jbiatek/BSGRulebook/rulebook.md

 ### Loyalty cards

 Players receive Loyalty cards at the beginning of the game and at the Sleeper Agent phase.
 Players must keep them secret unless another player is directed to look at them, not discussing their text or any other details other than claiming to be human or Cylon.
-Players may *imply* things about their Loyalty cards (for example, "I wouldn't examine my Loyalty cards if I were you" or "This is a waste of time") but may not explicitly say that they have certain types of cards.
+Players may *imply* things about their Loyalty cards (for example, "I wouldn't examine my Loyalty cards if I were you" or "This is a waste of time") but may not discuss any specifics about the card's appearance or text.

 A player is on the Cylon team if *any* of their Loyalty card states "You Are A Cylon".
 Having both a "Cylon" and "Not A Cylon" means that you are on the Cylon team, even if you're still hidden.
 A hidden Cylon still wins or loses with the Cylons.